 Depreciation is an important aspect for businesses and individuals to understand their financial situation and save tax.
 It is important to understand how assets depreciate over time and how this can affect the tax burden.
 By correctly calculating and accounting for depreciation, businesses and individuals can reduce their tax burden and improve their financial situation.

-How helpful was this article?
+How useful was this post?

-Average rating / 5. number of ratings:
+Average rating / 5.
+Vote count:

-We are sorry that the article was not helpful for you.
+We are sorry that this post was not useful for you!

 de_DE